latentai/example-applications/classifiers/cpp_inference/README.md

 precision                    -float32,float16,int8
 ```
 <br>
-For example, the inference command for Float16 would be:
+For example, the inference command for Float16 will be:

 ```
 bin/application --model_path /workspace/yolov5/x86_64_cuda/Float32-compile/modelLibrary.so